sbb-design-systems/sbb-pictograms/README.md

 # sbb-pictograms

-Pictograms repository for the SBB organization
+Pictogram repository for the SBB organization.

+The `@sbb-esta/pictograms` npm package contains all SVG pictograms as files and provides a list of available pictograms via root export.